Christian Xavier Engman

 I received my BS in Mathematics and my BS in Computer Science from Georgia Tech.
 While there, I worked with Florian Schäfer and Qi Tang in the School of Computational Science and Engineering.
 Additionally, I completed internships at Amazon, Meta, and Los Alamos National Laboratory, was a TA in the School of Math, and was the president of the Big O Computer Science Theory Club and an officer in Club Math.

 My research interests lie at the intersection of computation physics, numerical methods, machine learning, and high-performance computing.
 My past and current research topics include sparse linear algebra, finite element methods, inverse problems, reduced-order models, and machine learning for scientific applications.
-In the future, I hope to combine classical numerical methods and modern statistical and deep learning techinques to develop rigorous and efficient solvers for PDEs arising in scientific applications.
-I am currently recruiting for PhD programs in this research area.
+In the future, I hope to combine classical numerical methods and modern statistical and deep learning techinques to develop rigorous and efficient solvers for PDEs and other modelling problems arising in scientific applications.

 news